iamkirankumaryadav/Library/SQL/SQL.md

 ### Non Relational : NoSQL
 - Data in the form of Dictionary (Key Value Pairs) | MongoDB

-# Database Engine (Oracle, SQL Server, DB2, MySQL, PostgreSQL)
+### Database Engine (Oracle, SQL Server, DB2, MySQL, PostgreSQL)
 - Data Repository (Tables | Procedures | Functions | Views) related to Organization and Business or Personal Database.
 - PostgreSQL is Free Open Source | Developed by Community of Developers

 # ACID Properties
 - A : Atomicity | All or Nothing
-- C : Consistency | Gurantees Committed Transaction State | Data Meet All Validation Rules
+- C : Consistency | Gurantees Committed Transaction State | Data Meet All Validation Rules.
-- I : Isolation | Transparent and Independent | Concurrency
+- I : Isolation | Transparent and Independent | Concurrency.
-- D : Durability | Commited Data is Never Lost
+- D : Durability | Commited Data is Never Lost.

 ### Data Integrity
 - Accuracy as well as the Consistency of Data stored in DB